ASanjayVarma/Oasis_Internship/Oasis weather/README (1).md

 Images used in the project can be found in the `pics` directory.

-## Contributing

-Contributions are welcome!
-If you would like to contribute to this project, please fork the repository and create a pull request with your changes.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ## Contact

 For any questions or suggestions, feel free to contact me at [asanjayvarma18@gmail.com].